YYilingMa/machine-learning-ozone-parameterization/README.md

 Code for the paper **"mloz: A Highly Efficient Machine Learning-Based Ozone Parameterization for Climate Sensitivity Simulations"**, published on the *Journal of Advances in Modeling Earth Systems* (JAMES).

 **Contributors:**
-Yiling Ma — yiling.ma@kit.edu — Karlsruhe Institute of Technology (KIT) Luke Abraham - University of Cambridge
+Yiling Ma — yiling.ma@kit.edu — Karlsruhe Institute of Technology (KIT), Luke Abraham - University of Cambridge

 ## Overview